The Martyrdom of Saint Lawrence (Bernini): Subject

 The subject of the artwork is Lawrence of Rome, who was condemned to death by the Roman Emperor Valerian in the year 258 C.E. for defending the Christian faith.
 According to tradition, Lawrence was burnt to death by being placed on a gridiron.

-In depicting a highly naturalistic St Lawrence, tortured and yet undergoing some kind of spiritual epiphany, the sculpture presents a taste of many of the themes that Bernini would adopt during the course of his artistic oeuvre, and that would come to represent many of the most pertinent features of the artistic traditions in Italian Baroque art—that of solitary figures undergoing intense emotional states, whilst being depicted with illusionistic verisimilitude.
-Unlike earlier depictions of Lawrence, there are no other figures—no sign of his judge, torturers or spectators witnessing in depth.
-Rather the focus is solely on the martyr and his emotional state.
+In its naturalistic representation of the saint as tortured and yet undergoing some kind of spiritual epiphany, the sculpture offers a taste of many of the themes which Bernini would adopt throughout his oeuvre, and which would come to represent many of the most pertinent features of the artistic traditions in Italian Baroque art, namely solitary figures undergoing intense emotional states, whilst being portrayed with illusionistic verisimilitude.
+Unlike in earlier depictions of Saint Lawrence, there are no other figures—no sign of his judge, torturers or spectators witnessing in depth.
+Rather, the focus is solely on the martyr and his emotional state.

-Saint Lawrence's emotional state
+The saint's emotional state

 Commentators have subtly varied in describing and interpreting the face of Lawrence.
-Domenico Bernini contextualised the creation with the anecdote that Bernini placed his actual hand in a flame and fashioned Lawrence’s expression from his own facial reaction seen in a mirror; thus implying that the focus of the portrait of Lawrence would be the physical pain.
+Domenico Bernini contextualised the creation with the anecdote that Bernini placed his actual hand in a flame and fashioned Lawrence's expression from his own facial reaction seen in a mirror, thus implying that the focus of the portrait of Lawrence would be the physical pain.

 Yet later commentators have described Lawrence's face not as one of pain, but of being "tired" or more commonly of being spiritual rapt.
-To Howard Hibbard, the sculpture makes a clear religious statement of spiritual salvation—inner strength overcomes external bodily pain.
+To Howard Hibbard, the sculpture makes a clear religious statement of spiritual salvation: inner strength overcomes external bodily pain.
 Certainly, observation of the sculpture seems to bear this out.
-The martyr almost turns away from the pain, his upper body and head reaching upwards towards the skies, with his clear, almost peaceful eyes, focussed in the direction of God.
+The martyr almost turns away from the pain, his upper body and head reaching upwards towards the skies, with his clear, almost peaceful eyes focussed in the direction of God.